cmtzco/steemit_upvote_bot/README.md

         mv creds.py.example creds.py

-- Update creds file with your account credentials
+- Update creds file with your account credentials and the accounts to upvote

-- Update multivote.py with your authors to upvote

 - Run script